tapageur/workspace-dayz-havoc/documentation/rules.md

 ## Don't share the server's password

-To help me manage our community and who has the server's password, please let me know if you would like to invite a new player to our community.
+To help us manage our community and who has the server's password, please let me know if you would like to invite a new player to our community.
 This will help me ensure all the player the right informations and maintain a list of people in case the server's password change.

 ## Languages